 However, the real challenge is to construct a drone from scratch without using a special kit.
 You would have to find the necessary pieces and imagine the drone structure yourself.
 So what do you say?
 Are you up for the task?

 Before you start making this DIY drone, you need to know which components are needed to build it; if you want it to fly, of course.

 Here is a basic list of the components you’ll need in order to build yourself a drone:

 - The frame: there are two possibilities when it comes to a frame for your drone.
-You can make it yourself or buy it in an online store.
+You can make it yourself or buy it in an online store, and for a wide choice of high-quality frames, we suggest checking out our article about best drone frames.
 If you decide to build it yourself, the project is not that difficult, but you’ll need some engineering knowledge and knowledge of the materials you are going to use.
 For instance, you can use metal (something light), plastic, or even wood slats.
 If you opt for a wooden frame, you’ll need a wood board which is about 2.5 cm thick.